FAQ

 Experienced communicators provide organizations with the opportunity to receive information and insights from the animals—often information that is not available from any other source.
 Organizations can also convey information to the animals.
 Many organizations report that the insights gained from these sessions are helpful for daily care and for matching animals with adopters.

-The organization selects the animals and the topics to be addressed during the recorded communication session.
-The communicator discusses those topics with the animal and verbally relays all information to the organization.
-Before closing the session, the animal is ALWAYS invited to express anything it wants the staff to know.
+The organization selects the animals and the topics to be addressed prior to and during the recorded communication session.
+The communicator discusses these topics with the animal through intuitive animal communication, and then verbally relays all information to the organization during the recorded session.
+Before closing the session, the animal is ALWAYS invited to express anything else they want staff to know.

-No. The communicators generously volunteer their services for the pilot projects, and GAV covers all administrative costs.
+No. The communicators generously volunteer their time and services for the pilot projects, and GAV covers all program and administrative costs.

 No special software is needed.
-Participating organizations and communicators can use any mobile device or computer to request a communication session, attend the virtual session, and respond to surveys or provide other feedback.
+Organizations and communicators can use any mobile device or computer to request sessions, attend virtual sessions, respond to surveys, and provide other feedback.

 Yes.
 In addition to the FAQ, we provide a Letter of Agreement that outlines the general objectives, processes, and responsibilities of the participants.
 We also provide further details in a Code of Conduct for all participants.